foxihd/hugo-brewm/README.md

 This theme is released under the MIT License.

+[^1]: Note that actual speeds may vary depending on content and configuration, user devices and policy of your hosting provider.
+Here are some benchmarks from the exampleSite that deployed [under a minute](https://github.com/foxihd/hugo-brewm/actions) on GitHub Pages; [Websitecarbon.com](https://www.websitecarbon.com/website/foxihd-github-io-hugo-brewm-en/) & [Lighthouse Metrics](https://lighthouse-metrics.com/lighthouse/checks/c3e50367-ec53-4027-81ad-ab95a64b1c1c).

-[^1]: This theme is intended for browsers from 2016 or later and does not support Internet Explorer.
+[^2]: This theme is intended for browsers from 2016 or later and does not support Internet Explorer.